hyperledger-labs/fabric-smart-client/samples/fabric/weaver/relay/README.md

 To manage the `local` KVS, we will use the following business views:

 The following view is used to store or put a key-value pair in the `local` KVS.
+It also listens to the chaincode event generated while invoking the chaincode function.

 ```go
 type LocalPut struct {